 Design considerations for basemaps

 The following is a useful checklist that can guide you in designing and creating effective basemaps for use in web GIS applications.
-Additionally, the Map Templates page provides downloadable examples of basemaps that you can use to help you get started with your design.

 Design for the target web GIS application